List of Yu-Gi-Oh! GX characters: Recurring characters

-A North Academy duelist described as loyal, friendly, and fun-loving.
-He and Jaden become friends and allies for the series.
+A North Academy duelist described as loyal, friendly, and fun-loving, who becomes Jaden's friend and ally.
 He uses a Crystal Beast deck and searches for the Rainbow Dragon card, which he eventually acquires in season 3.
 He activates the card to take the Academy and the rest of the students back to their world, leaving him behind, where he is possessed by Yubel, but rescued by Jaden.
-In season 4, Jesse helps Jaden defeat Mr. T to save everyone and the world.
-It is shown that Jesse was at the graduation party at the end.
+In season 4, Jesse helps Jaden defeat Mr. T to save everyone and the world, and later attends the graduation party.